Extra protection when standard limits aren’t enough

 Who needs it

-Who typically needs Excess / Umbrella Limits
+Who typically needs Excess / Umbrella Liability

 Carriers hauling high-value or hazardous freight (electronics, hazmat, oversized machinery)